isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 * A cycle complicates the build process.
-* Cycles are hard to understand and may introduce indeterminism (unspecified behavior).
+* Cycles are hard to understand and might introduce indeterminism (unspecified behavior).

 ##### Note